Expert Tanker Truck Accident Lawyers

 Our Truck Accident Lawyers Can Help You With Your Tanker Truck Lawsuit

-If you or a loved one has been injured in an accident involving a tanker truck, you may have a right to recover money for your medical costs and other losses.
-The tanker truck accident attorneys of Munley Law have dealt with trucking firms and their insurance companies in Pennsylvania, New York and New Jersey for more than 60 years, and we want to help you.
+If you or a loved one has been injured in an accident involving a tanker truck, you may have a right to recover financial compensation for your medical costs and other losses.
+The tanker truck accident attorneys of Munley Law have dealt with trucking firms and their insurance companies in Pennsylvania, New York and New Jersey for more than 60 years.
+Let us put that experience to work for you.

 Call us today at 570-338-4494 or use on online contact form.
 We provide FREE consultations and we only collect a fee if we win for you.